What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 Mammary tumors may be more common in Dachshunds than in other breeds.

 Around half of mammary tumors are not cancerous.
-However, they still need to be medically addressed and cancerous tumors are commonly fatal.
+However, they still need to be medically addressed and cancerous tumors can be fatal.

 How Much Does an Ovary Sparing Spay Cost?